WayOfOne/2d-space-shooter-game/README.md

     * Arrow keys or WASD to move the player ship up down left and right
     * Space bar or left mouse click to shoot.
 Hold down to shoot continuously ( Don't want you to get capel tunnel now)

-Core mechanic:
+# Game mechanic:
-Shoot til you die.
+* Shoot til you die.
+* Players can move up down left and right but cannot loop around the map
+* Players are restricted from entering the top 20% of the map to avoid collisions from spawn points
+* Infinite wave spawn until the player dies

 # Resources
 * /Sprites/Kenny assets/ and /Sounds/Kenny assets contains sprites and sounds taken from https://kenney.nl/assets/space-shooter-redux